-If your website runs on WordPress, get ready because the new WordPress 5.0 is coming soon (currently slated for November 27), and it’s a game changer.
+If your website runs on WordPress, get ready because the new WordPress 5.0 is a game changer.
 WordPress 5.0 includes the long-awaited Gutenberg editor that functions much like a drag-and-drop website builder.

 Gutenberg will replace the TinyMCE text block editor that you’re used to, and will be included in all new WordPress hosting installs after the official launch date.
 In short, WordPress is going to look totally different than what you’re accustomed to.

 The new editor is called a “block editor” in that you can select “blocks” – such as images, paragraphs, headings, pull quotes, and more – and place them wherever you want on the page.
 The Gutenberg editor breaks the typical page layout, allowing you to create multimedia-rich pages and layouts without any special coding experience.

 Plus, you can use “custom blocks” to create more unique features and templated content for your website.

 Some of our favorite features include: